 - Using the RESTORE database or RESTORE LOG commands

 How to Fix SQL Server 2008 R2 Error 926?

-If you don’t have a backup or the backup is corrupt, set the database in EMERGENCY mode and try the DBCC CHECKDB repair operations.
-Doing so, will help you restore access to the database marked as suspect.
+If you don’t have recent backup or the backup is corrupt, set the database in EMERGENCY mode and try the DBCC CHECKDB repair operations.
+Doing so will help you restore access to the database marked as suspect.
 But, before attempting this solution, try the following tricks to fix Microsoft SQL Server 2008 R2 Error 926 MSDB:

-If none of the above methods helpsresolve the error, perform these steps:
+If none of the above tricks help resolve the error, perform these steps:

 Step 1: Use EMERGENCY Mode to Repair a Suspect Database